- What is a public health funeral?

 - ensure the property is secure.

-A written inventory of assets will be recorded and any property that is removed will be kept under secure conditions.
+A written inventory of assets will be recorded and any property that is removed will be kept securely.
 These may be disposed of at a later date and the proceeds will be used towards recovering the cost of the funeral, passed on to next-of-kin or passed to the Government Legal Department.

 If an executor refuses to arrange the funeral they must formally renounce (that is, give up) their rights.
 If the executor has removed items or valuables from the deceased's property they may be required to return these to the council.